MCAT Release Dates

 MCAT Score Reporting:

-After the MCAT release dates for MCAT scores, you sanction AAMC to release your scores to associated institutions for research purposes.
-At time of registering for MCAT, you need to check YES when you are prompted about releasing score information.
+After the release of MCAT scores, you sanction AAMC to release your scores to associated institutions for research purposes.
+At time of registering for the test, you need to check YES when you are prompted about releasing score information.
 In such a case, your score will not be disclosed to any other institution without your approval.
 There are three forms of releasing the scores.
 In the following headings, you shall read about these three forms.

 - MCAT Recruiting Service: Choosing this service would enable the AAMC to release your scores in service reports.
 The service reports might be used by the recognized Medical schools in US and Canada, Schools of Podiatry, US government sponsored scholarship programs and related establishments to seek you for admissions.